Impact of the COVID-19 Pandemic on Subway Ridership in New York City

 The accompanying interactive map demonstrates COVID-19’s disparate impact on the subway system across the City’s U.S. Census-defined neighborhoods.
 Select a neighborhood on the map to compare ridership figures to a number of socioeconomic indicators and to the City as a whole.

-Subway turnstile data published by the Metropolitan Transportation Authority (MTA) shows a correlation between median household income and subway ridership.
-Neighborhoods with lower median household incomes tended to have significantly higher ridership as a share of 2019 levels compared to wealthier neighborhoods.
-This trend was clear not only in April, when COVID-19 had its most dramatic impact on ridership, but has continued through the recovery to date.
+Subway turnstile data published by the Metropolitan Transportation Authority (MTA) continues to show a correlation between median household income and subway ridership.
+Though not as pronounced as in the earlier phases of the pandemic, neighborhoods with lower median household incomes still tend to have significantly higher ridership as a share of 2019 levels when compared to wealthier neighborhoods.

 Neighborhoods are identified by PUMAs (Public Use Microdata Areas).